 This state-required course in continuing information management education is integrated into the 9th -12th grade required courses but has a separate written curriculum.
-The course is team taught by the librarian & the subject teacher.
-Traditional print research & internet & database research skills are included.
+The course is team-taught by the librarian & the subject teacher.
+Traditional print research as well as internet & database research skills are included.